 We use the terms "manufactured home" and "mobile home" interchangeably.
 While this is technically not accurate (mobile homes were factory-built dwellings produced before the 1976 HUD code enactment) it matches both terms' common usage.

 Purchasing a new furnace for your mobile home will cost, on average, just over $1,000 according to ImproveNet.
-You can, however, expect to spend anywhere from $1,700 to $2,100 on mobile home furnace installation, averaging out around $1,800.
+You can, however, expect to spend anywhere from $1,850 to $2,450 on mobile home furnace installation, with the average cost in 2018 averaging out around $2,250.

 The installation fee usually covers the cost of the HVAC contractor's labor, job setup, required fabrication of material, finishing, and installation of the unit itself.
 In certain circumstances, the complexity of the installation can increase the cost.
 If your mobile home is brand new and having its first furnace installed, more time will be required of the contractor to establish the initial fittings, thus increasing labor costs.